Shenmue (video game): Sequels

-Suzuki plans Shenmue to cover at least four games.
+Suzuki planned Shenmue to cover several games.
 Shenmue II, developed simultaneously with Shenmue, was released in 2001 in Japan and Europe and 2002 in North America.
 It was also a commercial failure, and Shenmue III entered a period of development hell lasting over a decade.
 In 2004, Sega announced a massively multiplayer online role-playing game for PC set in the Shenmue world, Shenmue Online, but it was never released.
 In 2010, Sega announced another spin-off, Shenmue City, a social game for the Yahoo Mobage mobile service; it was shut down in late 2011.

 In September 2011, Suzuki left Sega to focus on his development studio Ys Net.
-At the E3 conference on June 15, 2015, he announced a Kickstarter crowdfunding campaign to develop Shenmue III with Ys Net for PlayStation 4, and Windows having licensed the rights from Sega.
+At the E3 conference on June 15, 2015, he announced a Kickstarter crowdfunding campaign to develop Shenmue III with Ys Net for PlayStation 4 and Windows having licensed the rights from Sega.
 The campaign reached its initial $2 million goal in just under nine hours.
 On July 17, 2015, Shenmue III became the fastest-funded and highest-funded video game project in Kickstarter history, raising $6.3 million in total.
 It was released on November 19, 2019.

-Port
+Ports

+Sega created ports of Shenmue for PlayStation 2 and Xbox, but these went unreleased.
+The programmer Makoto Wada said this was due to problems with the product placement contract, which only covered the Dreamcast version.
 A remake of Shenmue and Shenmue II, featuring new models, textures and lighting, was canceled in 2017 due to technical problems.

-On August 21, 2018, Sega released high-definition ports of Shenmue and Shenmue II for PlayStation 4, Windows, and Xbox One.
-The ports include new graphics and control options, improved user interfaces, and Japanese and English voices.
-Some details, such as product placement, are omitted, and cutscenes are presented in their original aspect ratio due to technical limitations.
+On August 21, 2018, Sega released high-definition ports of Shenmue and Shenmue II for PlayStation 4, Windows and Xbox One.
+The ports were developed by the British studio D3T, and include new graphics and control options, improved user interfaces, and Japanese and English voices.
+Some details, such as the product placement, were omitted, and cutscenes were presented in their original aspect ratio due to technical limitations.

 The ports were released in Japan on November 22, 2018, and debuted at number four on the Japanese charts with 37,529 retail sales on PlayStation 4.
 They remained among the top 20 bestselling games in Japan until December 2, 2018, having sold almost 45,000 copies.
+IGN reported numerous bugs affecting graphics, cutscenes, controls and saved games.
+Eigo Kasahara, the planning director of the original Shenmue, expressed frustration and said he had urged D3T to fix the problems.
+In 2021, a fan project to remake Shenmue based on the 2018 ports using Unreal Engine 4 was announced.

 Other media

 Sega released a soundtrack album, Shenmue Orchestra Version, on April 1, 1999, before the game's release.
 A two-disc soundtrack album, Shenmue OST Chapter 1: Yokosuka, was released on March 23, 2000.
-A compilation film of Shenmue's cutscenes, Shenmue: The Movie, was released theatrically in Japan in 2001 and packaged with the Xbox version of Shenmue II.
+Data Discs also released a vinyl edition.
+A compilation of Shenmue's cutscenes, Shenmue: The Movie, was released theatrically in Japan in 2001 and packaged with the Xbox version of Shenmue II.
 An anime adaptation of Shenmue premiered on February 6, 2022.